MathiasReichardt/HypermediaUi/README.md

   Until fixed the schema version is removed before passing on.

 ## Features
-- Support standard Siren actions (at the moment only WebapiHypermediaExtensions style Actions)
+- Support standard Siren actions (at the moment only WebapiHypermediaExtensions style Actions) with parameters (form encoded): option: generate schema and feed it to the form generator
 - Detect if link leads to a html site.
 Open this page in a new tab e.g. example.com navigation in carshack
 - Config Dialog:
   - default api on main page